 What would you guys have said?
 How do you respond to a presumed criticism that people living without goals are “hippies”?
 What about health insurance?
 I like feeling productive and as an added bonus it makes me great at my job, but I feel like I’ve heard you and Leo all suggest to do lists and ‘accomplishments’ should be redefined; what am I missing?

 I have a few issues with the statement “90% of successful people keep lists.”
-Not only is that incredibly hard to quantify, it’s also rather vague.
+Not only is that difficult to quantify, it’s also rather vague.
 I’d ask him, “How do you define successful people?”
 What does a successful person look like?
 What makes someone successful?
 Money?
 Physical possessions?
 Status?
 When I made over $100k a year and managed 100 people, I wasn’t truly successful.
 For me, success is a simple equation, and it has nothing to do with these things.

 Regarding the “no health insurance” comment, I’m not sure why that assumption was made.
 I have health insurance.
-Health insurance doesn’t equal safety though, nor does working for a corporation.
+Health insurance doesn’t equal safety, though, nor does working for a corporation.

 Regarding being merry in San Francisco: what’s wrong with that?
 (Although I’m currently being merry in Dayton, Ohio.)

 Regarding the “hippies” comment: Ha!
 I just laugh off comments like that.
 If you ever met Leo, Ryan, or myself, you’d think we were anything but hippies.
 The truth is that anyone who knows us—or any other well-know minimalists like Colin Wright or Courtney Carver or Joshua Becker—know we’re far from “hippies.”
-Not that there is necessarily anything wrong with being a hippie, but that label is incredibly inaccurate for us.
+Not that there is necessarily anything wrong with being a hippie, but that label is inaccurate for us.
 We are simply a small group of people who were dissatisfied with the status quo and decided to reject that lifestyle in favor of more meaningful lives.

 So, how would I have responded to your friend?
 I wouldn’t have.
-I don’t try to change peoples minds through just words, I do so through my actions (everything we write about on our site is about our actions).
+I don’t try to change peoples minds through just words; I do so through my actions (everything we write about on our site is about our actions).
 It’s amazing how many people who literally thought we were crazy, or that we were “joining a cult,” eventually came around and embraced certain aspects of minimalism.
 They saw the changes we made and the happiness we experienced and the results spoke for themselves.
 I always suggest you start with yourself, and, eventually, people will notice and want to make similar changes in their lives.